-

 Ann Higgins Arrives in the Colony

-Two years after James Lowndes arrived in Van Diemen’s Land, Ann Higgins was tried at the Warwick Assizes, charged with stealing money and watches.
+Two years after James Lowndes arrived in Van Diemen’s Land, Ann Higgins was tried at Warwick Assizes, charged with stealing money and watches.
 Warwick is in the West Midlands of England, close to Birmingham.
-More than two hundred years after the trial of this young woman, the court records for Ann’s trial still exist.… Continue reading
+More than two hundred years after the trial of this young woman, the court records for Ann’s trial still exist.
+On… Continue reading

 -